Kaysims/Grip-Club/README.md

 * ### Home page:
-    * The home page is designed to give a clear message of what this site is about.
-The hero image takes up the full width of the screen.
+    * The home page is designed to clearly communicate who Grip Club is and what they offer.
+The hero image takes up the entire width of the screen.
 The page is responsive.
-    * In the centre of the image is the Company name and a brief description of what the club is.
+    * In the centre of the image is the Company name and a brief description of the club.
-    * A button then allows users to jump to the About Us section which will then provide further information about bouldering and the club.
+    * A button then allows users to jump to the About Us section which will provide further information about bouldering and the club.

      <details><summary><b>Home Page Image</b></summary>